wolfdark1982-lgtm/Just-a-Square/README.md

 Welcome a Just a Square 1.0, Press A,D to move cube, press F12 if you are on html to customize square if you are chrome devtools (Javascript Coding Required)

+WARNING: if you dont extract the file and still open the square was gone so please extract all

+Made on Javascript